The Fibonacci Sequence: Math For the Non-Math Brain

 Here's where I went wrong, or misunderstood the original explanation.

-What was told to me was, "Add zero to 1.
+What was told to me was, "Add '0' to '1.'
 To find the next number in the sequence, add together the previous two."

 It was only after an hour of going back and forth that it was finally explained that "yes, you are at the next number's position, which is still an unknown, until you add the previous two in relation to the current position.
-Oh.
-Well, why didn't you say so in the first place?
-Then you are 'jumping ahead' to the unknown next number.
-Argh!
+Okay, but I was still confused.

 I have a word brain; hubby has a math brain.
 We are always working at cross purposes in these kinds of situations.